Furqlus: Modern era

-In the 1960s, Furqlus was a large village, mostly with houses situated on terraces.
-In the eastern part of the village, there were a few houses built from mud brick and with cone-shaped dome roofs.
+In the 1960s, Furqlus was a large village with houses built on terraced land.
+In the eastern part of the village, a few houses were built from mud brick with cone-shaped dome roofs.

-The Syrian government, in a joint venture with the governments of Iran, Venezuela and the al-Bukhari Group of Malaysia, began construction of an oil refinery in al-Furqlus in 2009.
+In 2009, the Syrian government, in a joint venture with the governments of Iran, Venezuela and the al-Bukhari Group of Malaysia, began construction of an oil refinery in al-Furqlus.
 The estimated cost of the project was $3 billion and the plant would have the capacity to refine 140,000 barrels per day.

-The Furqlus gas plant was smashed by ISIS in March 2016.
+The gas plant was destroyed by ISIS in March 2016.